kristijanhusak/vim-packager/README.md

 This is Yet Another plugin manager for Vim/Neovim.
 It's written in pure vimscript and utilizes [jobs](https://neovim.io/doc/user/job_control.html) and [pack](https://neovim.io/doc/user/repeat.html#packages) features.

 Tested with:
-* Neovim 0.3.2 - Linux and Windows 10
+* Neovim 0.3.2 - Linux, MacOS and Windows 10
 * Vim 8.0 - Linux and Windows 10

 It's still in testing phase.
 Any feedback is appreciated.